 How do I demonstrate a valid business reason for keeping my PII?

 Requests for exemptions or special circumstances will be dealt with on a case-by-case basis.

 How often should I scan for PII?

 You may scan for PII as often as you feel appropriate with whatever search parameters you deem necessary.
-Academic Computing will run a scan once a month with default configuration settings.
+IT will run a scan once a month with default configuration settings.

-How often will Academic Computing Services scan for PII?
+How often will IT services scan for PII?